sasabosnic/rgz/words.md

 ---

-<p class="quote">&#8220;Roman implemented what I asked him to and adjusted my X rgb.txt
+<p id="je" class="quote">&#8220;Roman implemented what I asked him
-green to a nicer one.
+to and adjusted my X rgb.txt green to a nicer one.
 I simply sent him the output of 2 echo commands with the exact characters you see in my logo now.
 It was a good investment for me.
 I donated almost what I donate to OpenBSD each month.
 Thanks Roman :)&#8221;</p>

 <img src="/ref/je.jpeg" class="avatar"><br>
 **Jeffrey Allen Neitzel**<br>